 YES – Although I have answered “yes”, the cost advantages I’m thinking of are local in scope and do not extend to the whole UK or to international markets unless Stagecoach acquires other companies that have these local advantages.

 The cost advantage relates to the use of large, expensive and fixed infrastructure, primarily the bus depot.

-The company that has the most optimal depot(s) in an area owns a unique and uncopyable asset which can provide a durable cost advantage, if used effectively.
+The company that has the most optimal depot(s) in an area owns a unique and uncopyable asset that can provide a durable cost advantage if used effectively.

 If a competitor tries to compete in that area the company with the best depot(s) can lower its ticket prices to below its competitor’s operating costs, forcing the competitor to “leave town”.
 This creates local monopolies or near-monopolies, where the largest one or two providers hold the lion’s share of the market.

 This feature is known within the industry so most transport companies don’t even bother to compete against a competitor in an area where they know they cannot win.
 As a result, prices can be higher than they would be if competition was rife.

 There is some pressure from government bodies to expand the use of contracts or franchises outside of the London bus market, which may increase competition and reduce returns on capital for service providers.